 A chemical structural diagram (a typical example is shown below) must be included for a molecular compound.
-Authors are required to submit such diagrams electronically in ISIS/Draw, ChemDraw or ChemWindow formats, or in one of the formats listed in §4.
+Authors are required to submit such diagrams electronically in one of the formats listed in §4.
+The diagram should be complete, showing all species present in the structure, including counterions and solvent molecules in their correct proportions.